 2018 - Cushman Foundation "Making A Difference For San Diego" Grant

-Our organization started out with the idea that we would train professionals in a wide variety of fields to understand the impact of substance abuse.
+Our organization started out with the idea that we would train professionals in a wide variety of fields to understand the impact of substance abuse, mental illness, and other life challenges face by individuals and families.
 We planned to have a family program where the knowledge and skills could be practiced.
 Much to our surprise, San Diego needed something that looked a little different.

-We created a diverse advisory council in 1988 that worked with us for the first 5 years to figure out how to apply our mission in ways that would truly benefit our community. the result? we continued to train professionals from many fields, but the emphasis of our training and education work shifted more directly to families suffering from the combined challenges of family breakup, substance abuse, domestic violence, mental illness, and emotional challenges; and to the professionals working to help these families.
+We created a diverse advisory council in 1988 that worked with us for the first 5 years to figure out how to apply our mission in ways that would truly benefit our community.
+The result?
+We continued to train professionals from many fields, but the emphasis of our training and education work shifted more directly to families challenged by a variety of life challenges: family breakup, substance abuse, domestic violence, mental illness, emotional challenges, and unexpected losses and changes in the life of the family; and to the professionals working to help these families.